For a printable PDF version, click here.

 When they were newlyweds, both were sure that this was the one person who completed their world.
 They thought they could never love each other more.
 When they found they could not have biological children, they adopted their little girl and discovered a new dimension to their love.
 The day they first held her in their arms, they suddenly saw each other in a new light: Mom and Dad.
 In becoming parents, they began to understand something new about why God had brought them together.
 Their feelings of great joy were accompanied by feelings of overwhelming responsibility; they knew they would need God’s help.

 To Think About

-(1) If you are a parent, how has your child been a blessing to you?
+(1) If you are a parent, how has your child (or children) been a blessing to you?
 How have you changed for the better since becoming a parent?

 (2) If you do not have children, how do you expect that having a child would change your marriage?

-(3) How can couples continue to strengthen their marriage when they are parents?
+(3) How can couples continue to strengthen their marriage when they become parents?